bababouf/Traveling-Salesman/README.md

 Each cell in the above 2D matrices represents the cost to travel from city [row][column].
 In this way, the cell [0][1] for the 5-city simulation, which contains the integer value 3, would represent the cost to travel from city 0 to city 1.
 Throughout the code, as well as in the rest of this readMe file, I will refer to each city in alphabetical order, so row 0 would correspond to city 'A' and row 4 would correspond to city 'E'.
 In the same way, column 0 would correspond to city 'A' and column 4 would correspond to city 'E'.

 It's important to note here that the adjacency matrices, which are symmetrical and square, contain all zeroes along their diagonals.
 This is due to the fact that the cost from one city to itself is 0.
-In addition, since the matrix is symmetrical, all the values are mirrored, meaning cell [row][column] = [column][row], or the cost from city 'A' to 'B' = cost of city 'B' to 'A'
+In addition, since the matrix is symmetrical, all the values are mirrored, meaning cell [row][column] = [column][row], or the cost from city 'A' to 'B' = cost of city 'B' to 'A'.

 ### _Nodes_
 The main data structure used in this program is a node: